Student Rights and Responsibilities

 c.
 Contact the Admissions and Registration Office and/or the major department of the transfer institution to learn about applicable transfer regulations.
 For example, several schools will only accept a grade of “C” or higher for major requirements.
 Similarly, some programs such as nursing and education have specific application deadlines; and

 d.
-Meet with the faculty advisor often to assure a smooth transfer and appropriate course selection.
+Meet with an academic advisor often to assure a smooth transfer and appropriate course selection.

 3. Apply for Admission

 a.
 Apply for admission and send official copies of transcripts to the transfer institution.
-When transferring to a public institution in Montana, request a transmittal of record to be forwarded to any college within the Montana University System for $8 at the Admissions and Registration Office in Blake Hall.
+When transferring to a public institution in Montana, a Request for Transmittal of Application Materials can be forwarded to any college within the Montana University System for $8 at the Admissions and Registration Office in Blake Hall.
 The transmittal replaces applying directly to the institution.

 Single Admissions File/Transmittals

-In order to assist undergraduate, degree-seeking students who (1) transfer between units of the Montana University System; or (2) enroll in coursework at more than one unit of the Montana University System in the same semester, the Montana Board of Regents authorizes a “single admissions file” that will follow the student throughout the System, much like a patient’s medical records, regardless of which campus(es) the student enrolls in.
+In order to assist undergraduate, degree-seeking students who (1) transfer between units of the Montana University System; or (2) enroll in coursework at more than one unit of the Montana University System in the same semester, the Montana Board of Regents authorizes a “single admissions file” that will follow the student throughout the system, much like a patient’s medical records, regardless of the campus(s) at which the student enrolls.

-If a student decides to attend another unit of the Montana University System under the two (2) situations described above, the student must complete a Request for Transmittal of Application Materials and submit it to the FVCC Admissions and Registration Office.
-The Admissions and Registration Office will prepare a certified copy of the student’s admissions file and pass it along to the unit or units identified in the admissions file transmittal form.
+If a student decides to attend another unit of the Montana University System under the two situations described above, the student must complete a Request for Transmittal of Application Materials and submit it to the FVCC Admissions and Registration Office.
+The Admissions and Registration Office will prepare a certified copy of the student’s admissions file and pass it along to the unit identified in the Request for Transmittal of Application.
 An $8 fee will be assessed for the transmittal of records.

 Copies of the Single Admissions policy (MUS policy 301.5.4) are available from the FVCC Admissions and Registration Office or from Montana Board of Regents’ website at http://mus.edu/borpol/bor300/301-5-4.pdf.